thelbouffi/github_search_challenge/readme.md

 - `./src/index.ts` is the main entry point of our application, it calls :
   - the main component `<App/>`
   - with `<PersistGate/>` that delays the rendering of our app's UI until the persisted state is retrieved and saved to redux.
-  - and also `<Provider>` that makes the Redux store available to all component under `<App>`
+  - and also `<Provider>` that makes the Redux store available to all components under `<App>`
 - `./src/App.ts` is the main component of our application.
-It's composed by <Router> and <Switch> tags that surround ther other main components.
-In this component we are defining the routes related to each component
+It's composed by `<Router>` and `<Switch>` tags that surround the other main components.
+In this component we are also defining the routes related to each component
 - `./src/pages` folder contains the main components (pages) that will be called by our defined routes.
 For our case we have 3 main pages (3 main components):
   - `./src/pages/Search.tsx` is a functional compnent responsible for displaying the main page containig only the input field and dropdown menu.
   - `./src/pages/Users.tsx` is a functional component responsible for displayin the results of users search and it's related to the route `/users`